FMDX-org/tef668x-headless-usb-tuner/README.md

 # Important remarks

-- TEF6687 chip is recommended for the best performance (FMSI, FULL SCAN RDS).
+- TEF6687/V205 (F8705) chip is recommended for the best performance (FMSI, FULL SCAN RDS).
 - RF circuits should contain NP0 (C0G) capacitors.
 - Only V205 version of TEF668X supports the 55.46667 MHz crystal.
 - For a crystal different than 55.46667 MHz, GPIO1 must be pulled to the ground (instead of pull-up).
+- All capacitors and resistors are 0603, except R30 and R31 which are 0402.